Freefall in corporate commitment to fight modern slavery - FreedomUnited.org

 Hero Banner

-The U.K.’s requirement on companies to submit modern slavery statements is being ignored.
-Therefore the government is expected to demand compulsory reporting in a new parliamentary bill to tackle modern slavery.
+The U.K.’s requirement for companies to submit modern slavery statements is being ignored.
+Therefore the government is expected to demand compulsory reporting in a new parliamentary bill to tackle corporate commitment to end modern slavery.

 Less than a third of qualifying companies reported on anti-slavery measures within their supply chains in 2022 according to the Chartered Institute of Procurement and Supply (CIPS).
 At 8,074 statements, this represents almost half the number of reports submitted to the government registry in 2021.